NexaLogic/Real-E-state-Frontend/README.md

 4. Commit your changes (`git commit -am 'Add new feature'`).
 5. Push to the branch (`git push origin feature/improvement`).
 6. Create a new Pull Request.

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Contact
-Have any questions or suggestions?
-Feel free to reach out to us at [contact@myrealestatewebsite.com](mailto:contact@myrealestatewebsite.com).

 ---